mondoohq/installer/examples/mondoo-trial-vagrant/README.md

-# Mondoo agent demo with Vagrant
+# Mondoo Client demo with Vagrant

 ## Preparation:

 1. Login to https://mondoo.app/
-2. Create or select a Mondoo space and select `Agents` on the sidebar
+2. Create or select a Mondoo space and select `Managed Client` on the sidebar
 3. Create a new registration token and set it as an environment variable

 ## Start VM